 Standard features include power windows and door locks, as well as a power-adjustable driver's seat.
 Also standard is Nissan's Intelligent Key feature, which allows the engine to start as long as the key fob is inside the vehicle.
 The 60/40-split rear seat folds to accommodate large objects.
 Dual-zone climate control is standard.

 A Convenience Package adds key-fob controlled power windows in the front seat, wood trim, a leather-wrapped steering wheel, a rear spoiler and other do-dads.
 The Connection Package includes satellite radio, a sunroof, hands-free phone connectivity and a Bose sound system.

 For technology enthusiasts, there's a Technology Package that includes all the features of the Convenience and Connection packages, plus a navigation system with voice recognition, DVD and a 6.5-inch touch-screen monitor.
 The screen can also be used to observe how much work is being shared between the gas engine and electric motor.

-Under the Hood The Altima's 2.5-liter four-cylinder gasoline engine shuts off when the vehicle comes to a stop, to save gas.
+The Altima's 2.5-liter four-cylinder gasoline engine shuts off when the vehicle comes to a stop, to save gas.
 The electric motor provides initial acceleration, then the engine kicks back to life when necessary.
 When needed, the electric motor can assist the gasoline engine, providing an extra 40 hp.

 Altima Hybrids use an electric air-conditioning compressor (in place of a belt-driven compressor), so the air conditioning will still blow cold air when the engine shuts off at stops.

-Safety Antilock brakes, an electronic stability system and traction control are standard.
+Antilock brakes, an electronic stability system and traction control are standard.
 Six airbags are standard, including side airbags for both front passengers and side curtain airbags for front and rear occupants.